MicrosoftDocs/SupportArticles-docs/support/windows-server/virtualization/vm-shutdown-actions-not-run.md

 ---
 title: VM shutdown actions don't run
-description: Describes a problem that prevents virtual machine shutdown actions from running in Windows Server 2012.
+description: Describes a problem that prevents virtual machine shutdown actions from running in Windows Server 2012 and Windows 8.
 Occurs when shutdowns are triggered by the OS because of a low battery condition. ms.date: 09/08/2020
 author: Deland-Han
 ms.author: delhan